Ramdev: Patanjali Yogpeeth

 Patanjali Yogpeeth is an institute founded for the promotion and practice of Yoga and Ayurveda.
 It has two Indian campuses, Patanjali Yogpeeth I and Patanjali Yogpeeth II in Haridwar, Uttarakhand.
 Other locations include UK, US, Nepal, Canada and Mauritius.
-Baba Ramdev is the Vice-Chancellor of the Patanjali Yogpeeth.
-In 2006, Baba Ramdev established a registered charity in the UK known as the Patanjali Yog Peeth (UK) Trust, which had the stated objective of supporting Patanjali Yogpeeth (India) through the promotion of Ayurveda and pranayama yoga in the UK.
+Ramdev is the Vice-Chancellor of the Patanjali Yogpeeth.
+In 2006, Ramdev established a registered charity in the UK known as the Patanjali Yog Peeth (UK) Trust, which had the stated objective of supporting Patanjali Yogpeeth (India) through the promotion of Ayurveda and pranayama yoga in the UK.
 To extend Patanjali Yogpeeth, he also acquired the Scottish island of Little Cumbrae.
-In 2012, Baba Ramdev established the Divya Yog Pharmacy in Haridwar.
+In 2012, Ramdev established the Divya Yog Pharmacy in Haridwar.

 In 2017, the Income Tax Appellate Tribunal (ITAT) through its Delhi bench gave tax exempt status to Patanjali Yogpeeth.

-In March 2018, 92 scholars of various different castes and backgrounds were initiated by Baba Ramdev as sanyasis, or renunciants, at the Patanjali Yogpeeth in Haridwar.
-In 2022, Baba Ramdev announced that sanyasis will serve as trustees of the Patanjali Yogpeeth and Divya Yoga Mandir.
-The sanyasis initiated by Baba Ramdev studied Hindu scriptures for at least seven years at Patanjali Yogpeeth and a number of them have advanced degrees from universities.
+In March 2018, 92 scholars of various different castes and backgrounds were initiated by Ramdev as sanyasis, or renunciants, at the Patanjali Yogpeeth in Haridwar.
+In 2022, Ramdev announced that sanyasis will serve as trustees of the Patanjali Yogpeeth and Divya Yoga Mandir.
+The sanyasis initiated by Ramdev studied Hindu scriptures for at least seven years at Patanjali Yogpeeth and a number of them have advanced degrees from universities.

+In January 2026, Baba Ramdev announced to setup 2nd largest Yoga and wellness Center in Goa.

+In January 2026, Ramdev through one of his company Patanjali Yogpeeth opened a hospital by the name of "Patanjali Emergency & Critical Care Hospital".